A novel statistical approach to analyze image classification: Classification via inverse mapping and image alignment

-where $\lfloor \cdot \rfloor$ denotes the floor function.
-The function $(t,t^\prime) \mapsto Z(t,t^{\prime})$ runs therefore through the pixel values on the rectangular support, rescaled to the unit square $[0,1]^2.$ Thus, up to smaller order effects, $Z(t,t^{\prime})$ should not depend anymore on the influence of the random scaling and random shifts in the image.\\
+with $\lfloor \cdot \rfloor$ the floor function.
+The function $(t,t^\prime) \mapsto Z_{\bX}(t,t^{\prime})$ runs through the pixel values on the rectangular support, now rescaled to the unit square $[0,1]^2;$ see the middle image of Figure \ref{fig:Z} for an illustration.
+This rescaling makes $Z_{\bX}(t,t^{\prime})$ approximately invariant to random shifts and scalings of the image, up to smaller-order effects.